 Who is Eligible?

 Graduate students at all levels of study are eligible for funding.
 This includes beginning master’s candidates through dissertation-level Ph.D.’s.
-All you need is a clear idea of where you are going and the basic skills to translate that into a grant application.
+All you need is a clear idea of where you are going and the basic skills to translate that goal into a grant application.

 The majority of graduate student funding programs specify deadline dates for the receipt of applications.
 Meeting those deadlines is a prime factor in succeeding at the grants game.
 There are other important factors as well: whether the application is appropriate to the sponsor’s needs, whether it is well-documented and written clearly, and whether it shows a creative, innovative approach — but all of these factors are nullified by a late application.
 Failure to meet the deadline date is the most common reason that an application fails.
 Always check directly with the sponsor to confirm the deadline date and to find out if application forms must be requested within a certain time frame.